 As you hit the street, take a minute to analyze the day's light conditions.
 Is it sunny, cloudy or already dark ?
 Does the light change quickly (sunrise or sunset) ?
 Also, take into account the overall characteristics of the neighborhood you are headed (size and texture of buildings, avenues bordered by tree, parks, riverwalk, etc).
 If needed, take a few reads with your external light meter to clear any doubts on your assumptions.
 The lenses you take along in your outing are also important; what is its maximum aperture and what are the apertures you intend to shoot with?
 With all that information, you'll be able to determine the base settings you will be working with.
 For example, let's say I plan an outing on a bright sunny day and take my 35mm F1.4 lens.
 I know that I will need to stop down to F2.8 and a speed of 1/4000 to get correct exposures in the sun light.
 I might even need to go to F3.5 if the picture contains whites with a high reflective property.
 As for the F1.4 aperture, and given the maximum shutter speed of my camera (1/4000th), I know that I'll need to mount a 0.6 ND (Neutral Density) filter to reduce the amount of light entering through the lens by two stops.

-An overcast day in Rosario, these are perfect conditions for street shooting since light will not vary much from one spot to the other.
+An sunny day in the harbour of Mar del Plata, these are perfect conditions for street shooting since light will not vary much from one spot to the other.